Amias Paulet: Paulet and Mary, Queen of Scots

-A fanatical Puritan with a harsh character, Paulet was appointed gaoler of Mary, Queen of Scots, by Elizabeth in January 1585, at Chartley Castle, and guarded her very strictly.
-He replaced the more tolerant Sir Ralph Sadler who had given Mary far more liberty.
-He remained her keeper until Mary's execution at Fotheringhay Castle on 8 February 1587.
+In September 1586, Paulet invited Mary to go riding in the countryside, but it was a ruse and she was taken to Fotheringhay Castle where she was made to stand trial for treason.
 After Mary's conviction, Walsingham wrote to Paulet requesting he assassinate Mary, to spare Elizabeth from involvement in her death.
 In a letter to Walsingham, Paulet refused to "make so great a shipwreck of my conscience, or leave so great a blot to my poor posterity, as shed blood without law or warrant".
 He was the appointed Chancellor of the Order of the Garter.

 Marriage and progeny

 He married Margaret Harvey, a daughter of Antony Harvey, of Columbjohn in Devon, an "expert surveyor", by whom he had three sons and three daughters: